mohamedalaa4j/Portfolio/README.md

 - Selecting the Address or enter manually
 - Selecting the date of the visit
 - Taking a picture of the place
-- Swipe to edit and swipe to delete feature
+- Swipe to edit and swipe to delete items feature
+- Arabic language is supported

 ## Screenshots